2 products

 Citrulline and its side effects

 Citrulline is generally well tolerated, but as with any supplement, it's important to note potential side effects .
-In rare cases, too high doses can cause digestive upset.
-Be sure to stick to the recommended doses to minimize any risk of discomfort.
+In rare cases, excessive doses can cause digestive upset.
+Be sure to stick to the recommended doses to minimize any discomfort.

 When looking for a citrulline supplement, there are several criteria to consider: